UX Audit & Insights

 Style Guide

-Incorporating the principles of Gestalt, this project's style guide presents a streamlined and user-centric aesthetic.
-Using a minimalist approach and card-based navigation enhances focus on key details while facilitating an intuitive understanding of content relationships.
-The design further includes modified icons from the Streamline library, ensuring a visually cohesive and intuitive user experience.
-The chosen monochromatic color scheme, punctuated with bright accents, increases contrast and improving readability.
+Applying the principles of Gestalt, this project's style guide has a streamlined and user-friendly aesthetic.
+Reducing the design to a minimum and using a card navigation also helps to maintain the focus on the key details and to help learn the pattern of the content's relationships easily.
+The design also includes the modified icons from the Streamline library, to make the navigation through the pages smooth and easy.
+The monochromatic color scheme with accent of bright colors enhances the contrast and enhances the readability.

 User Interface

-To potentially mitigate cognitive load in order to maximize usability, I designed an interface that prioritized information using monochromatic components, which allowed us to reduce decision-making timing, thus highlighting priority content.
-In addition, I considered one of the Principles of Calm Technology for the layout design, which revolves around requiring a minimal amount of attention from the user, preventing the user from feeling overwhelmed with data.
-With this in mind, I have reduced the elements per session, highlighting only the essentials.
+To potentially reduce cognitive load in order to maximize usability I designed an interface that use monochromatic components to organize information and decrease decision making timing, and hence, emphasize on priority content.
+Also, for the layout design I also considered one of the Principles of Calm Technology, which is the principle of requiring a minimal amount of attention from the user and making the user not to be overwhelmed with data.
+Given this, I have reduced the number of elements per session and only highlighting the essential.

 DESKTOP VERSION (OVERVIEW)